SarahMelki/SarahMelki/README.md

 <div id="about" align="center">
 Hello, World!
-⚙️ I'm on a mission to build phenomenal digital experiences that enhance the lives of others, and I'm always on the lookout for finding solutions to your problems.
-My background is in computer science, CG, and digital media. ⚡️ I also have a deep interest in learning more about the intricacies of the Blockchain.
+⚙️ I'm on a mission to build phenomenal digital experiences that enhance the lives of others, and I'm always on the lookout for solutions to your problems.
+My background is in computer science, CG, and digital media.
+Though my foundational programming context is in C++, my current focus is on fullstack web applications using JavaScript, Node, and React.

+  ⚡️ I also have a deep interest in learning more about the intricacies of the Blockchain.

   💎 Other Fun Facts: I'm a professional pianist, occasional bassist & 3D modeler.

 🔗 Feel free to reach out!